hwirth/MyNode/README.md

 for applications like a chat or multi-player games.

 ## v0.0.7p
 It is a prototype that grew out of proportions.
-I went for the low hanging fruit only and am still surprised how powerful the program already became after my initial rush.
-It is still very crude in some parts.
+I went for the low hanging fruit only and what came out after my initial rush was surprisingly powerful already and useful for bootstrapping the server.
+After some cleanup and refactoring a bit, it is still quite crude in some parts.

 ## Features
   * Hot code reloading server and client side.
 I can code live, while everyone stays connected.